metasyn/memex/content/entries/enumerations/bike.md

 - front light: supernova E3 PRO 2
 - tail light: supernova E3 Tail Light 2

+#### velogical repair

+recently my velogical light suddenly went out. i wasn't sure what was wrong. i cut the wires to the thermistor and then just used a multimeter to figure out if charge was being generated. after i was able to use multimeters to determine that the dynamo was still producing current, i just replaced the thermistor, and now we're back in business.

 ### storage

 - rack: tubus logo classic (57.3lb limit)